Modeling and control of malaria dynamics in fish farming regions: Asymptotic behaviour

-Due to the discontinuities and periodicity of $V_{\rm per}$, the function $F$ itself is piecewise-continuous and $\tau$-periodic both w.r.t. the time variable $t$.
-We next apply Theorem \ref{Ch3:Main_Theo} of Appendix \ref{appendix_cooperative} to get the results on the asymptotic behaviour of \eqref{system 3.2} stated in Theorem \ref{Theo 3.2} below.
+\fel{on which $F$ is cooperative.} Due to the discontinuities and periodicity of $V_{\rm per}$, the function $F$ itself is piecewise-continuous and $\tau$-periodic both w.r.t. the time variable $t$. \fel{ The difficulty in analyzing system \eqref{system 3.2} arises when the discontinuities of $V_{\rm per}$ at the times $n\tau$ may steer the state of the system out of the set $\mathcal{K}_X$ where it is cooperative.} Before stating the main result of this section, let us recall the formula for the {\em basic offspring number}